 Most Yoga classes focus on asana or physical posture.
 Some with a strong emphasis on physical alignment to keep your body safe and injury free.
 Others focus on flowing from one asana to another to build stamina, strength, and heat.
 While others have a more mellow approach to restore the practitioner and reduce the wear and tear of life on the body.
 All these are great approaches and need to be practiced at some point, but a Yoga class with Tantric approach will have a slightly different approach.

 Tantra & Tantric Yoga

-So in a Tantric Yoga, using Asana as a foundation, you will seamlessly weave the deeper practices of Pranayama, Mudra, Bandha, Mantra, Kriya, and Meditation.
+So in a Tantric Yoga, using Asana as a foundation, you will seamlessly weave into the deeper practices of Pranayama, Mudra, Bandha, Mantra, Kriya, and Meditation.
 There will be a little guidance on alignment and some 'Vinyasa' (flowing from one asana to the other) and even some restorative/supported work.
-As you will experience that it won't stop with the physical body.
-Through specialized breathing and meditation techniques, builds this "sensitivity to the more subtle forces" which is called prana or vital life force.
+However, your experience with Tantra won't stop with the physical body.
+Through specialized breathing and meditation techniques you can build "sensitivity to the more subtle forces" referred as “prana” or “vital life force”.
 The ancient Hatha Yogis believed through learning to control prana, one also learns to control the mind.
 You will leave a Tantric Yoga class feeling like you've cultivated vital life force and a clear mind.